-- Hazelcast Set does not allow duplicate elements. - Hazelcast Set does not preserve the order of elements. - Hazelcast Set is non-partitioned data structure where values and each backup is represented by its own single partition. - Hazelcast Set cannot be scaled beyond the capacity of a single machine. - Equals method implementation of Hazelcast Set uses serialized byte version of objects compared to java.util.HashSet.
+- Hazelcast Set does not allow duplicate elements. - Hazelcast Set does not preserve the order of elements. - Hazelcast Set is non-partitioned data structure where values and each backup is represented by its own single partition. - Hazelcast Set cannot be scaled beyond the capacity of a single machine. - There is no batching while iterating over Set.
+All items will be copied to local and iteration will occur locally. - Equals method implementation of Hazelcast Set uses serialized byte version of objects compared to java.util.HashSet.